mevango/flimme-wordpress-plugin/README.md

-	element-identifier is the id, event-name or stream-name for the frame type is the type of the stream (single flim, event or authenticated stream) ==> Default : flim w is the width as css declaration (%,px,em) ==> Default : 100% h is the height as css declaration (%,px,em). if height=100% and url is in the same domain as web site, the height will be ajusted to the real height of the source ==> Default 100% class is a CSS class ==> Default : none
+	element-identifier is the id, event-name or stream-name for the frame type is the type of the stream (single flim, event or authenticated stream) ==> Default : flim w is the width as css declaration (%,px,em) ==> Default : 100% h is the height as css declaration (%,px,em). if height=100% the height will be adjusted while keeping aspect ratio ==> Default 100% class is a CSS class ==> Default : none
     ID is the id and name of the frame ==> default : iframe<no of the frame in the node (if multiple)>